MetaMask/metamask-docs/wallet/how-to/connect/index.md

 The `wallet` object is passed as an argument to the function, indicating the argument type.

-The `listProviders` function uses a simplified approach (over mapping and joining an entire block of HTML).
+The `listProviders` function uses a simplified approach.
-It directly passes the `event.detail` object to the `connectWithProvider` function when a provider is announced.
+Instead of mapping and joining an entire block of HTML, it directly passes the `event.detail` object to the `connectWithProvider` function when a provider is announced.

 The `connectWithProvider` is called when a user selects the button.